jocoly/borpa/README.md

 - Videos save as gifs (so Discord properly displays them on mobile) to ./video-backend/output/videos/

-- `CONTAIN_BORPA` will make the bot ignore messages that aren't in the channel matching the provided channel id.
+- `CONTAIN_BOT` will make the bot ignore messages that aren't in the channel matching the provided channel id.

-- `SELF_DRAW` will make the bot generate its own image in the provided channel on the interval provided below.
+- `SELF_DRAW` and `SELF_ANIMATE` will make the bot generate its own image/video in the provided channel on the interval provided below.
 If you don't provide a channel ID, set this to false.

-- `SELF_DRAW_INTERVAL_MILLISECONDS` is the interval at which the bot will draw its own pictures if `SELF_DRAW` is true.
-Default = 1 hour.

 ### TODO:

 - Low-vram video function

-- Self-draw for video